-Chicago is the perfect destination for a family spring break.
-You can spend the day exploring hands-on exhibits at our world-class museums, boating through the scenic waters of Lake Michigan, exploring a sprawling play space in the heart of downtown, and so much more.
+Chicago is the perfect destination for a family-friendly spring escape.
+You can spend the day exploring hands-on exhibits at our interactive museums, boating through the scenic waters of Lake Michigan, exploring a sprawling play space in the heart of downtown, and so much more.
 Here’s a few of the top things to do during spring break in Chicago.

 Explore the secrets of natural history at Field Museum.
 You’ll be greeted by Máximo, the largest dinosaur ever to discovered, from his home in the main fall.
 Then head upstairs to meet, SUE, the world’s most complete T. rex skeleton.
 You’ll find SUE in the museum’s impressive Evolving Planet exhibit, with a vast collection of full-scale dinosaurs depicted in their natural environments.
 And don’t miss the Inside Ancient Egypt exhibit, where you can walk through a 5,000-year-old tomb, see one of the largest collections of mummies in the United States, and wander through an Egyptian marketplace.